Education & Family Tech

 Turns daily chores into a reward game that works for parents and kids.

 Mcookie turns the weekly chore argument into a game.
-Parents set the tasks and pick the rewards.
-Kids choose a hero character, finish their tasks, earn cookies and level up.
-They spend cookies in an in-app shop on rewards a parent approves.
+Parents set the tasks and pick the rewards, kids choose a hero character, finish their tasks, earn cookies and level up, then spend those cookies in an in-app shop on rewards a parent has approved.
 A six-letter family code keeps every household private, so no child ever fills out a sign-up form.
-We built the mobile apps on React Native with Swift and Kotlin for the native bits, and a Laravel backend handles tasks, approvals, cookie balances and the shop.
+We built the mobile apps on React Native, with Swift and Kotlin for the native parts, and a Laravel backend handles tasks, approvals, cookie balances and the shop.

 Mcookie task list home screen